-Since moving to Houston two years ago, Ms. Gustafson has performed all throughout the city, at venues including Jones Hall for the Performing Arts, the Hobby Center, MATCH, Miller Outdoor Theatre, the Museum of Fine Arts Houston, the Menil Collection, Rothko Chapel, the Cynthia Woods Mitchell Pavilion, and St. John the Divine, among others.
-This past 2016 - 2017 season also saw her on stages with genre-bending pianist Ben Folds, 5-time Grammy award winning jazz vocalist Dianne Reeves, and classical guitarist Sharon Isbin.
-She is looking forward to upcoming recitals with flutist Rachel Ciraldo at the Ballroom of the Governor’s Mansion in Baton Rouge, LA in February 2018.
+Since moving to Houston four years ago, Stephanie has performed all throughout the city, at venues including Jones Hall for the Performing Arts, the Hobby Center, MATCH, Miller Outdoor Theatre, the Museum of Fine Arts Houston, the Menil Collection, Rothko Chapel, the Cynthia Woods Mitchell Pavilion, and St. John the Divine, among others.
+This past 2018–2019 season saw the launch of the Lagniappe Trio, in which she performs with BRSO principal flutist Rachel Taratoot Ciraldo and BRSO principal violist Chris Lowry, and the release of Karim Al-Zand’s album, Studies in Nature, on which she is a featured musician.

-Ms. Gustafson received her Master of Music from Manhattan School of Music, where she was a student of the late Deborah Hoffman, Principal Harpist of the Metropolitan Opera Orchestra for 28 years.
-She earned her Bachelor of Music from the University of Illinois Urbana-Champaign where she studied with the esteemed Dr. Ann Yeung.
-In her spare time, she writes for the Harp Column and is an avid reader.
+Stephanie received her Master of Music from Manhattan School of Music, where she was a student of Deborah Hoffman, Principal Harpist of the Metropolitan Opera Orchestra for 28 years.
+She earned her Bachelor of Music from the University of Illinois Urbana-Champaign where she studied with Dr. Ann Yeung.